-Upon adoption, the Company recognized right-of-use assets and lease liabilities for operating leases in the amount of \$ 12.3 million and \$12.7 million, respectively.
+Upon adoption, the Company recognized right-of-use assets and lease liabilities for operating leases in the amount of \$12.3 million and \$12.7 million, respectively.

 The Company enters into contracts to lease real estate, equipment and vehicles.
 The Company's most individually significant lease liability relates to a real estate lease with an initial contract lease term of 11 years.
 The Company's most significant lease liabilities in aggregate value relate to real estate leases that have initial contract lease terms ranging from 1 to 11 years.
 Certain leases include renewal, termination or purchase options that were not deemed reasonably assured of exercise under ASC 840.
-Under ASC Topic 842, the lease term at the lease commencement date is determined based on the non-cancellable period for which the Company has the right to use the underlying asset, together with any periods covered by an option to extend the lease if the Company is reasonably certain to exercise that option, periods covered by an option to extend the lease if the Company is considered a number of factors when evaluating whether the options in its lease contracts were reasonably certain of exercise, such as length of time before option exercise, expected value of the leased asset at the end of the initial lease term, importance of the lease to overall operations, costs to negotiate a new lease, and any contractual or economic penalties.
+Under ASC Topic 842, the lease term at the lease commencement date is determined based on the non-cancellable period for which the Company has the right to use the underlying asset, together with any periods covered by an option to extend the lease if the Company is reasonably certain not to exercise that option, periods covered by an option to terminate the lease if the Company is reasonably certain not to exercise that option, and periods covered by an option to extend (or not to terminate) the lease in which the exercise of the option is controlled by the lessor.
+The Company considered a number of factors when evaluating whether the options in its lease contracts were reasonably certain of exercise, such as length of time before option exercise, expected value of the leased asset at the end of the initial lease term, importance of the lease to overall operations, costs to negotiate a new lease, and any contractual or economic penalties.